floodfx/liveviewjs/apps/liveviewjs.com/docs/11-js-commands/overview.md

 }
 ```

-## "Chainable" (i.e. fluent) Syntax
+## "Chainable" (i.e.,  fluent) Syntax

-JS Commands are "chainable" (i.e. fluent) so you can chain multiple commands together as needed and they will be
+JS Commands are "chainable" (i.e.,  fluent) so you can chain multiple commands together as needed and they will be
 executed in the order they are called:

 ```typescript